-Three Cliffs Bay beach offers a wilder experience.
-Picture a spectacular shoreline of sand dunes, salt marsh and of course, the signature three limestone cliffs.
-A particularly photogenic part of the Gower Coast Path and a great spot to stop for a picnic.
+Three Cliffs Bay beach is one of Wales more spectacular shorelines.
+With sand dunes, salt marsh and of course, the signature three limestone cliffs the beach is a particularly photogenic part of the Gower Coast Path and a great spot to stop for a picnic.